info-beamer/package-hd-player/README.md

 and Pi5 as this avoids rendering the necessary overlay.
 This can be helpful for 4K videos with high framerates.

+## Idle image (idle)

+An image shown if nothing is scheduled (or if the playlist is empty) or if synchronized playback is active and playback has to wait for the next synced playback sync point.

 ## Synchronized Start (synced)

 Allows you to play one or multiple playlist synchronized accross multiple